phuongtran7/Navigation_Data_Updater/README.md

 ### Windows
 If you don't want to compile the program by yourself, you can head over the <a href="https://github.com/phuongtran7/Navigation_Data_Updater/releases">releases</a> tab a get a pre-compiled version.

-1. Install cpprestsdk, spdlog, rapidjson and cpptoml with Microsoft's <a href="https://github.com/Microsoft/vcpkg">vcpkg</a>.
+1. Install cpprestsdk, spdlog and pugixml with Microsoft's <a href="https://github.com/Microsoft/vcpkg">vcpkg</a>.
     * `vcpkg install cpprestsdk`
     * `vcpkg install spdlog`
     * `vcpkg install pugixml`